theuserge/TheUserge.github.io/deployment.md

 ```
 Explanation of the command flags above :

-1. `-d`: (_detach_) This will make your docker running even if you exit your console
+1. `-d`: (_detach_) This will make your Docker running even if you exit your console.

-2. `--restart on-failure`: Docker container will automatically restart if there is a failure on the running system
+2. `--restart on-failure`: Docker container will automatically restart if there is a failure on the running system.

-3. `--name userge_1`: Custom name for your container, instead of using the container id , this makes it easier for you to find it
+3. `--name userge_1`: Custom name for your container, instead of using the container ID, this makes it easier for you to find it.

-To stop docker container run:
+To stop Docker container, run:

 ```bash
 $ docker container stop userge_1